 You don’t need to pay for claims assistance.
 In general, you should be able to get free assistance with VA claims.
 There are only certain instances.

-This veterans benefits guide is designed to be a resource page – to get you started on the path to understanding and applying for the veterans benefits you earned.
+This Veterans Benefits Guide is designed to be a resource page – to get you started on the path to understanding and applying for the veterans benefits you earned.
 Please keep in mind that some programs have specific eligibility criteria, and some programs change over time.
 The final decision for VA benefits lies with the Department of Veterans Affairs, or with the agency that provides the benefits.
-Please seek help in applying for benefits if you are unsure of your eligibility of where to start.
+Please seek help in applying for benefits if you are unsure of your eligibility or where to start.

 Photo credits: iStockPhoto, except VA Seal and Military Funeral (Beverly & Pack)